agroimpacts/nmeo/docs/projects.md

 # Team Projects

-There are four general subject areas from which projects for this course can be drawn.
+There are several potential projects that can be undertaken for this class.

 1. Multi-scale estimation of crop LAI
-2. Multi-scale estimation of crop yield
+2. Multi-scale esitmation of crop yield
 3. Using cloud-based EO processing platforms to create multi-source image time series
 4. Mapping land cover using crowdsourcing and machine learning